vigneshwaran-48/expense-manager-server/FEATURES.md

       We will store all the stats in a single record that will contain this month, week total expenses amount.
 Recent expeneses, Top categories by amount, top user by expenses spent.

+     We will also store the expenses amount each day of the current week.
+But for the previous weeks or Last month we would make a API call to get the info.
+         Then need to show this data in curve chart.
+For week show current week days in x axis and for month show weeks number in the x axis.